Cyber Safety Guide for Schools

 How can school theatre companies support cyber safety education?

-Brainstorm’s cyber safety programs for primary and high school students take a positive, resilience-based approach, demonstrating practical skills that are linked to the Australian Curriculum and key areas of social and emotional learning (SEL).
-Our theatre in education performances empower students to be responsible, respectful and compassionate digital citizens, who seek help in response to negative online experiences and look after each other online.
+Our cyber safety programs for primary and high school students take a positive, resilience-based approach, demonstrating skills that are linked to the Australian Curriculum and key areas of social and emotional learning.
+Our performances empower students to be responsible, respectful and compassionate digital citizens, who seek help in response to negative online experiences and look after each other online.

 More cyber safety and digital citizenship resources for students